-Research suggests infants begin to learn about race in the first yearMay 2nd, 2012 in Psychology & Psychiatry /
+Research suggests infants begin to learn about race in the first yearMay 2, 2012 in Medicine & Health / Psychology & Psychiatry

 Results of a new study reported recently by psychology researcher Lisa Scott and colleagues at the University of Massachusetts Amherst confirm that although infants are born with equal abilities to tell apart people within multiple races, by age 9 months they are better at recognizing faces and emotional expressions of people within groups they interact with most.